WSPR - The network

 15 Nov 2011 5 Watts PA (2SC1970 + IRF510) is ready to be tuned and tested.
 Does it work?
 I don't know yet....

-19-20 Nov 2011 Too busy - LZ DX Contest this weekend :-)
+19-20 Nov 2011 Too busy to work with LZ0DLS this weekend due to a LZ DX Contest :-)

 ....... etc.....etc.....etc

-19 Jan 2012 Two months later...
-PA is still not ready ... so LZ0DLS started at 10mW.
+19 Jan 2012 Two months later... the PA is still not ready ... so LZ0DLS began at 10mW.

 "weak signal" means - weak signal :-)